jonghall/vsistats/readme.md

 ````

 ### Python Requirements
-* Python 3.8 or newer should be installed on the server which will run scripts.
+* Python 3.8 or newer must be installed on the server which will run the scripts.
 * It is recommended that _virtualenv_ be used. (https://virtualenv.pypa.io/en/latest/)
+  * to create a virtual environment in directory where scripts is installed type ````virtualenv venv````
+  * to activate virtual environment ````source venv/bin/activate````.
+Note the shell scripts will activate the environment before execution.
-* _requirements.txt_ contain all the package requirements.
-To install ````pip install -r requirements.txt````
+* [requirements.txt](/requirements.txt) contain all the Python package requirements.
+To install packages ````pip install -r requirements.txt````
-* Adjust directories in the shell scripts to reflect the locations of the scripts.
+* Adjust directories in the shell scripts to reflect the locations of the scripts and virtualenv.

 ### Daily Report Email output sent via IBM Cloud Email Delivery (aka Sendgrid)
 ````